 Considering that sustainability covers the environmental, social and economic pillars, it is difficult to settle for one example.
 Rather there are many players in the hotel industry, which are pushing the boundaries of what and how a sustainable hotel can be.

-Also, one aspect that I keep stating: we are part of a global industry, and thus, a sustainable hospitality does not translate into ‘one company trying to do its very best in a given market’.
+Also, one aspect that I keep stating: we are part of a global industry, and thus, sustainable hospitality does not translate into ‘one company trying to do its very best in a given market’.
 Rather, it is an entire industry that stands up to face the environmental and societal challenges by exploring ideas, solutions and strategies of how to develop future hotels and how to manage operations in a sustainable way.

-With this in mind, here is very short list of interesting and notable companies for specific areas of operations:
+With this in mind, here is a very short list of interesting and notable companies for specific areas of operations: